pixlsus/website/src/articles/faces-of-open-source/index.md

 ---

-There are many more fascinating portraits awaiting you over on project site, and every one of them is worth your time!
+There are many more fascinating portraits awaiting you over on the project site, and every one of them is worth your time!
 See them all at:

 **http://facesofopensource.com/**